victimsnino/ReactivePlusPlus/HACKING.md

 `CMakeUserPresets.json` is also the perfect place in which you can put all sorts of things that you would otherwise want to pass to the configure command in the terminal.

+Don't forget to add some compile options to enable different parts of RPP like enabling tests/benchmarks

 ### Configure, build and test